Jacqueline Creft: The challenge of transforming the education system

 In January 1980, Creft was appointed Minister of Education of the People's Revolutionary Government.
-She coordinated the Volunteer School Repair programs and was in charge of Cuban scholarships.
+She coordinated the Volunteer School Repair programmes and was in charge of Cuban scholarships.
 The revolution was especially committed to the construction of more schools and the eradication of illiteracy.
 Creft was dedicated to the transformation of the educational system inherited from colonialism, with the challenge of making it relevant to the population, and making education a right rather than a privilege.

 The speeches of the People's Revolutionary Government, in the First International Conference of Solidarity with Grenada in November 1981, included "The construction of mass education in Free Grenada", by Minister of Education Jacqueline Creft.

 Comrades, ever since our party was founded in March 1973, high upon our list of priorities has been the transformation of this twisted education system that we inherited from colonialism and from Gairy.

 We were determined to change a system which so powerfully excluded the interests of the mass of our people, and which also wove webs of fear, alienation and irrelevance around our children's minds ... whether it was Little Miss Muffet, the Cow That Jumped Over the Moon, William the Conqueror, Wordsworth's Daffodils, or the so-called "Discoveries" By Christopher Columbus of the "New World".

 The lucky few of us who went to secondary school, learned about Cromwell's Revolt but not about that of Fédon.
 We learned about the reforms of Wilberforce yet nothing of Marryshow.
 They made us read Shakespeare and Jane Austen, but kept silence about George Lamming.

 Right from the beginning of our struggle we called for an education system which not only services all our people, secondary schools which would freely open the doors to all our people without the constraint of fees, but also a curriculum which would eliminate absurdity from our classrooms and focus our children's minds upon their own island, their own wealth, soil and crops, their own solution to the problems that surround them.
 For too long we had been brainwashed to think that only Europe and America held the answer.

-In June 1982 Creft created, and was placed in charge of, the Ministry of Women's Affairs.
+In June 1982, Creft created, and was placed in charge of, the Ministry of Women's Affairs.
 The secretary of that ministry was Phyllis Coard, wife of Bernard Coard, who would later overthrow Bishop and execute him, along with Creft herself.

 Creft left the party's leadership in November 1982, after having been active in it since its founding.
 In March 1983, Creft was demoted from candidate member to applicant member, though the reasons for this are not clear.
 According to writer David Franklyn, the situation was related to internal disputes in the movement between Bishop and Bernard Coard.
 The movement professed that the government would have co-leaders, but Bishop, though initially accepting and appointing Coard as vice president, changed his position and criticized Creft's support of Coard.
 The opposing faction, moreover, accused Bishop of sowing rumours that Coard planned to assassinate him.